inamullah2627/demo/README.md

-my first practice to use github publish
+my first practice to use github publish demo.